SSWConsulting/SSW.Rules.Content/rules/sql-server-memory-pressure/rule.md

 ### OBJECTSTORE_LOCK_MANAGER

 The most common example is OBJECTSTORE_LOCK_MANAGER consuming large amounts of memory.
 This is indicative of a large number of locks being obtained by the server.
-Often this is due to poor indexing meaning locks on far more objects than is required.
+Often this is due to poor indexing meaning there are locks on far more objects than are required.
 Another option is shortening the length of any transactions.

 ### CACHESTORE_SQLCP